Water spots - What are they and what can I do?

 The least aggressive method we know of is to simply wash your car.
 I’d recommend that you use a double dose of your favourite wash (Nanolicious Wash, Wax Wash or Auto Body Gel), and give the car a good wash, and then dry.
 If the marks are still there, you can use our Boss Gloss quick detail spray with 2 Drop Bear cloths to aid in moving the marks.

 If you’ve washed the car with a double dose of car wash and tried Boss Gloss and haven’t had any luck, the next thing to try is White Vinegar.
 White Vinegar is acidic in nature and will help remove water spots if they’re reasonably fresh and new.
 Wash and dry your car as per normal, put some White Vinegar onto a cloth like our Big Softie cloth, then gently wipe the affected areas.
 Add more White Vinegar as needed until all of the spots are gone.
-NOTE: Because White Vinegar is acidic, there’s a chance it will remove waxes and sealants on your car, so always be sure to put Lazy Wax, Fully Slick, After Glow or your favourite combination of these products back onto the paint when you’re done.
-Please note that White Vinegar will not affect modern ceramic coatings, as ceramic coatings are chemical resistant.
+NOTE: Because White Vinegar is acidic, there’s a chance it will remove waxes and sealants on your car, so always be sure to put Lazy Wax, Fully Slick or Bead Machine back on the paint to help protect it from the elements when you’re done.
+Please note that White Vinegar shouldn't affect modern, professionaly applied ceramic coatings.

 If you’ve used White Vinegar and it hasn’t done anything for the water spots, your next step in the progression of least aggressive to most aggressive, is Paint Cleanse & Restore.
 Paint Cleanse & Restore is non abrasive, but has great cleaning power for this sort of job.
 Use Paint Cleanse & Restore as per the instructions, then be sure to seal the paint with your favourite combination of our protective sprays.